Citation examples

 In-text citation: (Scientific Advisory Committee on Nutrition, 2016)

-Images that you have seen in books, articles or on websites should be cited in the same way you would cite the source of the image.
-Images, graphs, tables, illustrations and photographs are all included.
+Images and photographs that you have seen in books, articles and other published material should be cited in the same way you would cite the source of the image.
 Add the page number and figure / illustration number if there is one from the source item to your in-text citation (use the same terminology they do to number their illustrations, eg. illus., fig., diagram, table, plate etc.)

 Elements to include:

-You may wish to use the title / subject matter of the image in your sentence as in the example;
+You may wish to use the title / subject matter of the image in your sentence or caption for the image;

 Example: